kurtosis-tech/kurtosis/docs/docs/reference/cli/feedback.md

 Your feedback is valuable and helps us improve Kurtosis.
 We thank you in advance for taking the time to share your suggestions and concerns with us.

-From the CLI, you can easily view the different ways you can get in touch with us by running:
+You can easily view the different ways you can get in touch with us by running:

 ```bash
 kurtosis feedback